epiette/LudiiAICompetition/README.md

 <img align="right" src="./resources/ludii-logo-64x64.png">

-# Ludii AI Competition - CoG 2021
+# Ludii AI Competitions - Computer Games 2022

 ![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)
 [![twitter](https://img.shields.io/twitter/follow/ludiigames?style=social)](https://twitter.com/intent/follow?screen_name=ludiigames)

 ## News
-- 1 February 2021: This repository made public.
+- 1 February 2022: This repository made public.

 To stay up-to-date with any new announcements about Ludii or the Ludii AI competition, keep an eye out on:
 1. Our twitter: https://twitter.com/ludiigames
 2. Our forums: https://ludii.games/forums/forumdisplay.php?fid=26

-**Note: if you are planning to participate, we would appreciate already sending us an email just to inform us of that.**
-This can allows us to get a rough idea of how many submissions to expect.
+**Note: if you plan to participate to any of the tracks, it is necessary to send us an email (ludii.games@gmail.com) to register your participation.
+The only necessary information are your first and last name, the name of your agent and an email to contact you.
+It would also really be appreciated if you can register to the Ludii forum and give us your login, but this is not required (https://ludii.games/forums/member.php?action=register).
+As soon as it would be possible for you, a short description (an abstract) of your agent would also be appreciated if shared with us.**

 <!--
 ---

-## The CoG 2020 Competition will use Ludii Version 0.9.3
+## The CoG 2022 Competition will use Ludii Version 1.3.2

 This repository, as well as the [Ludii Example AI repository](https://github.com/Ludeme/LudiiExampleAI), are written for the latest public pre-release of Ludii available at the time of this writing: **Ludii 0.9.3**.